guyleonard/genomics_adventure/chapter_3/task_1.md

 samtools view -b -f 12 ../sequencing_data/ecoli/mapping_to_reference/ecoli_mapped_namesort_fixmate_sort_markdup.bam -o unmapped.bam
 ```

-This command outputs a BAM file "-b" and filters only those with a corresponding bit flag of "12".
+This command outputs a BAM file "-b" and filters only those with a corresponding bit flag of "-f 12".

 Have a look at some of the content of this new BAM file.
 ```bash